pcf-training-class/PCF-Training/07. Blue-Green Deployments/readme.md

     ```cf start articulate-v2```

 9. Now there are 2 versions of the articulate app deployed.
 Open a new browser tab to view this application.
-10. When the new version of the app is ready to take production load, we can map the production route to it.
+10. When the new version of the app is ready to take on production load, we can map the production route to it.

     ```cf map-route articulate-v2 {{domain_name}} --hostname {{articulate_hostname}}```